Discover the Pakūranga College Alumni Network

 The Pakūranga Bell

 The bell began its life at the very first Pakūranga School site, which stood where the current St John Ambulance Station is now located on Pakūranga Road.
-The original Pakūranga School building was constructed for the modest sum of $420 and has since been moved to Howick Historical Village.
+The original Pakūranga School building has since been moved to Howick Historical Village.

 The bell was then moved to the temporary school site of the Howick District High School (the current home of Howick Intermediate School), until it was relocated to the new Pakūranga College campus at the start of Term 2 in 1961, when students walked down the hill with the bell from the old site to the new.